Malekal4699/LightsHUD/README.md

 ## Known Issues
 None yet, but I'm sure some will be found very quickly... :)

+## Release Notes
+### 0.6.2 - Quick patch to correct the default values on the types of lights, causing problem on initial install.

+### 0.6.1 - Initial Release for testing to Discord and Reddit

 ## Acknowledgements
 - Big thanks to Atropos for making a wonderful VTT that's worth making modules for!
 - Many thanks to RealDeuce as well for making the original Torch module and giving me all these ideas!
 - RedReign for providing the template for this Read me.

 ## License
-The source code is licensed under GPL-3.0.
+The source code is licensed under "THE BEER-WARE LICENSE" (Revision 42).